December 20, 2022 • 8min read

 ‘Srah-srahan’ or ‘Peningset’ comes from the word ‘singset’, which means ‘to tie up.’
 This procession is usually conducted after or during Midoderani.
 During this time, the groom’s families visit the bride’s family to bring some gifts, such as Suruh Ayu (beautiful betel leaves), some batik cloths, kebaya and makeup, waist sash for women, fruits, staple fruit (rice, tea, sugar, cooking oil, etc), and ring sets for the couple.

 The groom cannot visit the bride in the beautifully decorated wedding room.
-He would later arrive with his family but isn’t allowed to enter the bride’s house.
+He would later arrive with his family but wasn’t allowed to enter the bride’s house.
 He must sit on the house’s veranda with friends and relatives and isn’t allowed to eat until midnight.
 After his family leaves the house, the groom is then allowed to enter the bride’s house, but not the wedding room.

 Ijab Kabul